bejoo/feedback/readme.markdown

 3. Start MongoDB

-Please not that bejoo/feedback by default runs on port 3000.
+Please note that bejoo/feedback by default runs on port 3000.
 You can modify app.js to change the port.
 The MongoDB Database will automatically be created and is called feedback.